iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

-# CUDA and ROCM GPU HAL Driver
+# CUDA and ROCm GPU HAL Driver

 IREE can accelerate model execution on NVIDIA GPUs using CUDA and on AMD GPUs using ROCm.
-Due to the similarity of CUDA and ROCm APIs and infrastructure, the CUDA and ROCm backends share much of their implementation in IREE.
-The IREE compiler uses a similar GPU code generation pipeline for each, but generates PTX for CUDA and hsaco for ROCm.
-The IREE runtime HAL driver for ROCm mirrors the one for CUDA, except for the command graph - where CUDA has "direct", "stream", and "graph" command buffers, and ROCM has only "direct" command buffers.
+Due to the similarity of CUDA and ROCm APIs and infrastructure, the CUDA and ROCm backends share much of their implementation in IREE:

+* The IREE compiler uses a similar GPU code generation pipeline for each, but generates PTX for CUDA and hsaco for ROCm
+* The IREE runtime HAL driver for ROCm mirrors the one for CUDA, except for command buffers implementations - where CUDA has "direct", "stream", and "graph" command buffers, and ROCm has only "direct" command buffers

 ## Prerequisites